Red box (government): Historical and famous red boxes

 Red boxes are often given to the outgoing President of the United States as a symbol of the relationship between the US and UK governments.
 George W. Bush received one such box from Tony Blair.

+Donald Trump coveted a red box but frustration grew within the British government over the 8-10 week manufacturing period for the box, as it was intended to present it to him during his 2025 state visit to the United Kingdom.
+The Ambassador of the United Kingdom to the United States Peter Mandelson wrote to the Downing Street Chief of Staff Morgan McSweeney that "Whitehall has known about since February and it was confirmed in early July and nobody had the wit to say anything.
+What incompetence".
+Mandelson also likened the attempt to obtain the box to the BBC political sitcom The Thick of It.

 Design

 The boxes are manufactured by Barrow Hepburn & Gale or Wickwar & Co to the original Wickwar design.
 The 2–3 kg boxes are constructed of slow-grown pine, lined with lead and black satin.
 The lead lining, which has been retained in modern boxes, was once meant to ensure that the box sank when thrown overboard in the event of capture.
 Each box takes three days to finish.

 They are wrapped in leather and employ a bespoke print, which is applied after curing and staining.
 Each box is embossed in gold print with the royal cypher of the reigning monarch, the title of the owner and recipient of the red box, with the recipient's title given precedence.
 Each is also given a unique number to aid identification and control of the contents.
 Another unique feature of the boxes is the location of the handle on the hinge side, opposite of the lock, so that when placed on a desk, the lock faces the recipient, who has the key and the authority to access the contents of the box.
 That also ensures the box is locked before being carried.